microsoft/Broadcast-Development-Kit/docs/common/customize_bdk_slate_image.md

 ## Customizing the Slate image

 The `Slate` image rendered by the bot on the Microsoft Teams client can be customized.
-You only need to change the default image provided in the solution by one of your choices.
+You only need to change the default image provided in the solution with one of your choosing.

-To do so, please go to the `BotService` solution folder, find the `PNG` file called `slate.png` and replace it with one of your preferences.
+To do so, please go to the `BotService` solution folder, find the `PNG` file called `slate.png` and replace it with an image of your choosing.

 |![BDK default slate image route](images/default-slate-image-solution-route.png)|
 |:--:|